platformio/platformio-docs/ide/atom.rst

 I. Atom
 ~~~~~~~

-0. `Download <https://atom.io>`_ and install official GitHub's Atom text editor.
-PlatformIO IDE is built on top of it
+0. `Download <https://atom.io>`_ and install GitHub's official Atom text editor.
+PlatformIO IDE is built on top of it.

 1. **Open** Atom Package Manager